 Lots of specialty foods and farm-fresh produce here.
 Find everything from flowers, eggs and pasture-raised meat to baked goods – including gluten-free, vegan and sugar-free – and even granola, jams, honey, sauces and much more.
-Plenty of fun activities for families, too, and even live music and cooking demos bi-monthly.
+Offers open air or pick-up options this year.

 - Address: The Gathering, next to the Penn Theater on Penniman Avenue, downtown Plymouth